wearewiredin/wired-in-blog/_posts/2014-08-28-The Hardware Series Intro.md

 ---
 layout: post
-Title: How We Built a Hardware Product
+title: How We Built a Hardware Product
 Category: Hardware
 ---